stevensuna/stevensuna/README.md

 ## About Me 🚀

-I'm a passionate **Entrepreneur** and tech enthusiast with experience in **Linux System Administrator and Cyber Security**.
+I'm a passionate **Entrepreneur** and tech enthusiast with experience in **System Administrator and Cyber Security**.
 I thrive on challenges and enjoy collaborating to create innovative solutions.

 - 🌱 Currently learning: **Machine Learning**
 - 🔭 Working on: **TechEd**